-Gencoa have been developing such process and magnetrons for tool coating since the mid-1990's and the experience of our staff predates the beginnings of Gencoa.
+Gencoa have been developing process and magnetrons for tool coating since the mid-1990's and the experience of our staff in this application predates the formation of Gencoa.

 Gencoa are hence in a position to provide the optimum solution.

 - GRS-V rotatable magnetrons with option VTR and Active Anodes

 - High energy unbalanced planar magnetron cathodes (PP type)

 - VT and VTR variable magnetrons

 - Complete chamber magnetic modelling to optimize ionization levels

 - Pumping and gas calculations for successful reactive processes